imaphatduc/cubecubed/docs/reference/cubicon/coordinatesSys/label.md

     fontSize: Number = 13,
 });
 ```
 ## Properties

 See [Cubicon()](./reference/cubicon/cubicon.md) properties.

 > #### .text: String

-LaTeX-syntax string for the text.
+LaTeX-syntax string for the label.

 > #### .color: String

-Color of the text.
+Color of the label.

 > #### .fontSize: Number

-Font size of the text (in points).
+Font size of the label (in points).

 ## Methods